Women in Learning

 Women in Learning (WIL) is a 501(c)(3) tax exempt nonprofit organization that provides a forum in which students and post-doctoral fellows in the broader fields of Learning Theory, Behavior, Memory, and Neuroscience can seek advice, support, and guidance from trailblazing scientists who have already carved their paths.

-Friends, members, and supporters of WIL, we are excited to announce that our 14th Annual WIL Luncheon will take place on Saturday, September 28, 2024 in Indianapolis, IN (Venue TBA).
-Our Distinguished Guest Speaker will be Dr. Mihaela Iordanova (Concordia), who will share her thoughts on life, science, and academia.
+Friends, members, and supporters of WIL, we are excited to announce our 16th Annual WIL luncheon, which will take place on Saturday, September 19, 2026, in Montreal, Canada (Venue TBD).
+Our Distinguished Guest Speaker will be Dr. Yael Niv (Princeton), who will share her thoughts on life, science, and academia.

 Details: